chandupathapati/dictionary/README.md

 ```
 Please verify this word document for detail description of each operation and their usage

-#Application Requirements
+# Application Requirements

 Java Version : Java 8 and above

 Gradle version: 4.8.1 and above

-# Building in your local
+# Building application in your local
 Go to project root directory and run below in your command line

 ```